shihaocao/scao-quartz-website/content/notes/lessons.md

 We should repeatedly be trying to do `zero-to-one` with small teams.
 Then we hand off to a separate team to scale.

-You will run into trouble if you try to do `zero-to-one` and scale with the _same_ team, or worse, with the same product.

 ### You get old when you don't want to be young anymore
 We assume a certain set of things belongs to a youth that is inaccessible.